Books

 Stories In The Making

-Drafting: For me, stories usually begin with a character—I love imagining up silly characters full of quirky vibes.
+Drafting: For me, story ideas usually begin with a character.
+I love imagining up silly characters full of quirky vibes.
 From there, I think of the problem they face and let the ideas flow.
 My favorite part of drafting is that it’s supposed to be messy and full of possibility!

 Editing: Once the bones of a story are down, I polish.
 This means tightening the humor, trimming extra words, and cutting the clutter so the story feels smooth, fun, and page-turn-worthy.
 Editing is also the stage of teamwork!
 I use beta readers, critique partners, and make sure that I have lots (and lots!) of openness to change.